obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Modes/Modes.md

 Read more [[Process All]].

+## Filtering notes
+To only include certain folders, or exclude specific folders, look here: [[Filtering notes]].

 ## Create index from tags
 If you want to dynamically create an index that contains links to notes with certain tags, you can use this mode.
 Read more: [[Create index from tags]].